patclaffey/docker_jupyter/README.md

 Jupyter in a container must run in public mode over an SSL connection - even on a private network.
-This complicates the Jupyter setup requiring a public key file, and also a Jupyter configuration defining a logon password.
+This complicates the Jupyter setup requiring a public key file, and also a Jupyter configuration file to define a logon password.

 ## Pre-requisites.